microsoft/aroworkshop/_entries/03-02 deployment.md

  `oc apply -f shifty-fe-deployment.yaml`

-You should see all objects created successfully as in below
+You should see all objects created successfully

 ```
 [okashi@ok-vm Shifty]# oc apply -f shifty-fe-deployment.yaml